API#

 Packages#

 The FAIR Data Station is built using several packages.
-The main packages are: Investigation, Study, Observationunit, Sample and Assay.
-To get the packages that are used in the FAIR Data Station you can use the following command:
+These packages are constantly being developed and added.
+To get an overview of the current packages used in your local FAIR Data Station you can use the following command:

 This will return a JSON file with all the packages that are used in the FAIR Data Station.